This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 Duplicate/Stop

 In device view: Duplicates the selected clip.
-Long press shows a context menu.
+Long press shows a context menu where you can duplicate the selected scene.

 In the other views: Stops all the clips.